briantan050/TELUS_IoT_Getting_Started/README.md

 * Create and configure a Power BI report
 * Share the report

+IMPORTANT NOTE: The Stream Analytics job may deplete the user's free credits and eventually cost additional funds to maintain.
+It must be closely monitored to make sure that it does not incur unwanted fees.

 ### Add a consumer group to your IoT hub